 At the clinic: using your card and paying your share

-When you arrive, show your card at reception.
-Staff will copy your information, and the visit will be processed under Public Health Insurance.
-You will pay your share—usually 30%—at checkout.
-Keep your receipts and any itemized statements in case you need to file private insurance claims or apply for high-cost reimbursements.
+When you arrive, present your insurance at reception—tap your My Number insurance card at the reader, or hand over your Certificate of Eligibility.
+The visit is processed under Public Health Insurance, and you pay your share (usually 30%) at checkout.
+Keep your receipts and any itemized statements in case you need them for private insurance claims or a high-cost reimbursement.

 It’s that simple, right?
 There’s no concept such as “deductible” or “In-network.”
 When I was in the U.S., I was totally confused by how complex and expensive to see a doctor.
 That won’t happen in Japan.